M M & I 301 — PATHOGENIC BACTERIOLOGY

 M M & I/PATH-BIO 720 — ADVANCED IMMUNOLOGY: CRITICAL THINKING

-Advanced course focusing on current questions in immunological research.
-Course explores immunology topics including genetic, cellular, and molecular features of immune system fundamental to regulation of immune responses.
-Course format: discussion of research articles and exposure to research seminars.
+Advanced focus on current questions in immunological research.
+Explores immunology topics including genetic, cellular, and molecular features of immune system fundamental to regulation of immune responses.

-M M & I/MICROBIO 740 — MECHANISMS OF MICROBIAL PATHOGENESIS
+M M & I 740 — MECHANISMS OF MICROBIAL PATHOGENESIS

 M M & I/PATH-BIO 750 — HOST-PARASITE RELATIONSHIPS IN VERTEBRATE VIRAL DISEASE

-M M & I/MICROBIO/PATH-BIO 790 — IMMUNOLOGY OF INFECTIOUS DISEASE
+M M & I/PATH-BIO 790 — IMMUNOLOGY OF INFECTIOUS DISEASE

 M M & I 901 — SEMINAR

-M M & I/BIOCHEM/BMOLCHEM/MICROBIO 914 — SEMINAR-MOLECULAR BIOSCIENCES (ADVANCED)
+M M & I/BIOCHEM/BMOLCHEM 914 — SEMINAR-MOLECULAR BIOSCIENCES (ADVANCED)

 During the fall semester, molecular biosciences trainees who have not achieved dissertator status will present seminars based primarily on literature related to their projects.
 During the spring semester, molecular biosciences trainees with dissertator status will present seminars based upon their own research.